officeofjane/pcdhk-planning-2019/README.md

 [Cheuk Wing Nam](https://www.evilagnivv.com/) (also known as Chang May Wing Joy) is an interdisciplinary artist who explores new ways of mixing sound and other media using modern technology.

 [Jane Pong](https://officeofjane.com/) is a designer coder, and data visualisation journalist.
-She has wokred at Reuters, SCMP, and the Financial Times.
+She has worked at Reuters, SCMP, and the Financial Times.
 She currently teaches at the Journalism and Media Studies Centre of The University of Hong Kong.

 [Michelle Poon](https://generationt.asia/people/michelle-poon) works across the fields of engineering and interactive design.
 She is a hacker, lecturer, creative technologist, and co-owner of Hong Kong’s first and only hackerspace, Dim Sum Labs.